The Aufrichtig Family

 KAROLINE AUFRICHTIG

-The most devastating loss in the Sigmund line of the Aufrichtig Family was the destruction of an entire family in three stages.
-Karoline Aufrichtig and her family had originally fled to Belgium from where they were all captured.
 She and her husband Max Stein were deported to Auschwitz from Belgium on 19 April 1943.
-The previous year their elder son, Sigmund Stein, aged 20, was deported to Auschwitz on 4 August, followed by 16-year-old Bertold Stein on 31 October. |
+The previous year their elder son, Sigmund Stein, aged 20, was deported to Auschwitz on 4 August, followed by 16-year-old Bertold Stein on 31 October.

 LEOPOLD AUFRICHTIG

-Hollander were deported to Maly Trostinec, near Minsk, Ukraine on 17 August 1942.
-Four days
+Leopold Aufrichtig and his wife Frida Hollander were deported to Maly Trostinec, near Minsk, Ukraine on 17 August 1942.
+Four days later, on 21 August - Leopold's 59th birthday - they were both murdered.

 NB: Leopold and Frida were deported to Maly Trostinec on the same transport as Flora Holzer, wife of his cousin Siegfried Aufrichtig [1].
 Their son, Egon Aufrichtig, was shot in Zasavica, near Sabac, on 12 October 1941.